-- 5.1.4 Offsite evacuation plans for the purposes of reunification are established in the District-wide Emergency Management Plan.
-It may also be become necessary to use an alternate location, such as the New York State Fairgrounds in the event of a crisis that also involves the designated sister school, such as in a radiological event requiring the evacuation of central Oswego County. - 5.2 Loss of service due to failure of critical equipment or systems - 5.2.1 In the event of a loss of critical infrastructure, the District Superintendent or designee will be required to, with consultation with Operation and Maintenance and Security staff, decide if continued operation of the campus can be done safely.
-If this cannot be done, an early dismissal may be necessary either from campus or from an alternate location. - 5.3 Loss of service due to a reduction in available staff. - 5.3.1 Participate fully with both the New York State and Oswego County public health officials to institute their recommendations and facilitate the dissemination of health communications. - 5.3.2 Partner closely with the Oswego County Health Department to establish efficient and effective communication mechanisms to inform students and staff of credible threats and actions to take. - 5.3.3 Identify a chain of command for the CiTi and each of its program locations, utilizing established emergency response and crisis management procedures, and the District Incident Command Team. - 5.3.4 Facilitate link of communications to component schools from external sources regarding infectious diseases.
-Coordinate the dissemination of information between component schools and Oswego County Health and Oswego County Emergency Management. - 5.3.5 Exposure to students and other staff should be limited to reduce the spread of the illness. - 5.4 In the event of a long-term closure, teachers may continue to deliver their curriculum remotely.
+- 5.2.1 The District Superintendent or designee will be required to, with consultation with Operation and Maintenance, Technology and security staff, decide if continued operation of the campus can be done safely.
+If not, an early dismissal may be necessary. - 5.3 Loss of service due to sickness which reduces staff availability. - 5.3.1 Consult New York State and Oswego County public health officials, institute their recommendations and facilitate the dissemination of health communications. - 5.3.2 Establish efficient and effective communication mechanisms to inform students and staff of actions to take. - 5.3.3 Identify a chain of command based on staff availability, utilizing established emergency response and crisis management procedures. - 5.3.4 Facilitate communications to component schools from external sources regarding infectious diseases. - 5.3.5 Exposure to students and other staff should be limited to reduce the spread of the illness in accordance with local, state and federal guidelines. - 5.4 In the event of a long-term closure, teachers may continue to deliver their curriculum remotely. - 5.4.1 Following the Public Health Emergency Plan in appendix B3